crytic/medusa/README.md

 ## Running Unit Tests

-- Install [crytic-compile](https://github.com/crytic/crytic-compile), [solc-select](https://github.com/crytic/solc-select), and ensure you have `solc`, `truffle`, and `hardhat` available on your system.
+First, install [crytic-compile](https://github.com/crytic/crytic-compile), [solc-select](https://github.com/crytic/solc-select), and ensure you have `solc`, `truffle`, and `hardhat` available on your system.
-- From the root of the project directory, invoke `go test -v ./...` on through command-line to run tests from all packages at or below the root.
+- From the root of the repository, invoke `go test -v ./...` on through command-line to run tests from all packages at or below the root.
   - Or enter each package directory to run `go test -v .` to test the immediate package.
   - Note: the `-v` parameter provides verbose output.
 - Otherwise, use an IDE like [GoLand](https://www.jetbrains.com/go/) to visualize the tests and logically separate output.